Military Police Corps (Israel): Yom Kippur War

 In the Yom Kippur War, the military police greatly assisted in the chaos of the surprise attack on Israel, guiding reserve reinforcements to their intended destinations.
 In the Sinai Peninsula, large quantities of military vehicles were to move quickly to the front lines, but the narrow roads and lack of direction created major traffic jams.
 MPs conducted battlefield circulation control operations in order to guide vehicle movement throughout the battlefield.
 The preventing of looting was also a major task, this was due to the chaos that was created as a result of the surprise attack during the initial stages of the war.

 The corps took an active role on the southern front, joining with the major IDF divisions and even seeing combat.
 General Sharon handed the MP company in his division a mission to deliver the mobile pontoon bridges from the bases at Refidim and Rumani on October 15.
 Every vehicle on the way was taken off the road, sometimes by force.
 A newly arrived MP unit was then tasked with restoring order on the roads.
 It also constructed a temporary POW camp at Tasa.
 Another POW camp was erected on the Small Bitter Lake, by MPs who were part of Abraham Adan's 162nd Division. and an outpost was built in Fayid after its capture.

 On the northern front, the military police's initial task was to help evacuate the frontal bases and the Golan Heights settlements.
 The northern command of the corps was relatively organized for the war, because the unit commander took the warnings that war was impending seriously and ordered all furloughs frozen.
 Even before the war started, work began on erecting two temporary POW camps – in Birya and Camp Yiftach.
 With the war's start, many MPs worked as part of the logistical support effort, while some aided the combat forces directly.
 At the end of the war, the MP company in the 149th Division (one of the main forces on the northern front) moved south and continued their reserve combat tour in the Sinai.

-The Criminal Investigations Division (CID) was tasked by the head of the Manpower Directorate with finding Israeli MIAs, estimated at about 900 at the time.
+The Criminal Investigations Division (CID) was tasked by the head of the Manpower Directorate with finding Israeli MIAs, estimated at 900 at the time.
 They did so by getting testimonies, following the Arab media for news of POWs, searching for clues at the battle sites, as well as physical searches.
 As a lesson from the difficulty of the searches, the CID recommended that army boots be produced with a socket for an additional dog tag, a recommendation accepted and practiced ever since.